shubhiupa19/shubhiupa19/README.md

 - 🔭 I’m currently working on ... a dynamic form builder application using the MERN stack
 - 🌱 I’m currently learning ... full-stack development and blockchain technologies
 - 👯 I’m looking to collaborate on ... projects related to fintech and tech for social good
-- 🤔 I’m looking for help with ... understanding blockchain intricacie
+- 🤔 I’m looking for help with ... understanding blockchain intricacies